-Presenting Ghazzawi his Sakharov Prize award in 2001, then EP President Nicole Fontaine paid him homage for having 'untiringly promoted the cause of peace and dialogue between the Israeli and Palestinian peoples.
-Your ardour has never slackened, despite imprisonment and censorship and, worse than all else, the irreplaceable loss of your 16-year-old son Ramy'.
+Presenting Ghazzawi with his Sakharov Prize in 2001, the then President of the European Parliament, Nicole Fontaine, paid him homage for having 'untiringly promoted the cause of peace and dialogue between the Israeli and Palestinian peoples.
+Your ardour has never slackened, despite imprisonment and censorship and, worse than all else, the irreplaceable loss of your 16-year-old son Ramy.'